Over 40 Years

 - Speech impairments

-Obtaining Workers’ Compensation Benefits for TBI
+How Do I Obtain Workers’ Compensation Benefits for TBI?

 Workers’ Compensation vs. Group Benefits

 Your employer may advise you to apply for group disability insurance benefits.
 However, this is often not in your best interest.
-Workers’ compensation benefits are preferable for those who suffered workplace injuries.
+Workers’ compensation benefits are preferable for those who suffered traumatic brain injuries.
 Unlike group benefits, workers’ compensation benefits are not subject to income tax and are not limited in terms of medical payments.
 They are also generally paid for a longer period of time and in higher amounts than group benefits.

 Philadelphia Workers’ Compensation Lawyers at Larry Pitt & Associates, P.C.
 Represent Those Affected by a Work-Related Brain Injury

-We represent injured workers throughout Pennsylvania, including Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County, as well as those in the communities of Abington, Ambler, Ardmore, Bala Cynwyd, Bensalem, Clifton Heights, Crum Lynne, Darby, Downingtown, Doylestown, Drexel Hill, Essington, Folcroft, Glenolden, Haverford, Havertown, Holmes, Kutztown, Lansdowne, Media, Merion Station, Morton, Narberth, Norristown, Norwood, Philadelphia, Prospect Park, Quakertown, Reading, Roxborough, Sharon Hill, Upper Darby, West Chester and Wynnewood.
+We represent injured workers throughout Pennsylvania, including Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County, as well as those in the communities of Abington, Ambler, Ardmore, Bala Cynwyd, Bensalem, Clifton Heights, Crum Lynne, Darby, Downingtown, Doylestown, Drexel Hill, Essington, Folcroft, Glenolden, Haverford, Havertown, Holmes, Kutztown, Lansdowne, Media, Merion Station, Morton, Narberth, Norristown, Norwood, Philadelphia, Prospect Park, Quakertown, Reading, Roxborough, Sharon Hill, Upper Darby, West Chester, and Wynnewood.